The Calcium Paradox**

 Let's follow the logic:

-• High calcium from food rarely reaches detrimental effects since dosages are low plus buffers also present in food to further limit absorption.
-Thus it is supplemental calcium that tends to become problematic, or from supplement and food sources added together.
+- High calcium from food rarely reaches detrimental levels since dosages are low plus buffers also present in food limit absorption.
+Thus it is supplemental calcium that tends to become problematic, or from supplement and food sources combined together.

 CAUTION SENIORS: It has to be mentioned that certain forms of calcium are more difficult to absorb than others.
 Check out this study.
 Calcium carbonate is difficult to absorb for older folks and can cause problems, especially since it lowers stomach acid.
 But, the differences are not as large as expected.
 Follow the recommendations in the previous linked study as Protein digestion could become a related problem.
 The new plant source calcium in red algae is present as calcium carbonate, even though this is not mentioned on the label.
 Of note is that the calcium carbonate in limestone is all in the form called calcite.
 The red algae plant adds two extra forms, aragonite and vaterite with calcite.
 Vaterite has greater biogenerating and reacting abilities, thus is relatively unstable and present in small amounts.
 Aragonite can break down to calciite.
 These different forms give red algae calcium carbonate only about a 10-15% absorption and activity advantage over limestone calcium carbonate, plus the benefit of a small amount of other minerals.